 For information on color, icons, roles, and states, refer to the Button documentation.

-For writing best practices, refer to the content standards documentation.
+For writing best practices, refer to the web Button documentation.

 For RTL (right-to-left) languages, the layout of the button group is mirrored. the primary button will be on the left and top and the secondary button will be on the right and bottom.